 Some former co-workers got ticked at me for recalling things on Facebook they preferred to forget, so I wrote them all down and published them for the world to read.
 That’s what ya get for trying to re-write history.
-The cover is a bit amateurish, but my son did it, and I won’t change it:
+My son did the cover:

-It was my first effort, which is why I’m editing it again.
-It’s compiled from Quora answers and posts from here.
-It’s themed around the Kindergarten “rules” as written in All I Ever Needed to Know I Learned in Kindergarten.
+The book is themed around the Kindergarten “rules” as written in All I Ever Needed to Know I Learned in Kindergarten.
 When I realized, more than 50 years after the fact, that we’d been sold a bill of goods, I wrote about it.

 The first review on it overwhelmed me with gratitude:

 This book was…. absolutely…. hilarious!!!
 My husband recommended this book to me, and I am SO glad that he did.
 This is a great read: Humorous, witty humor with a tender edge.
 In today’s world of vulgarity, hate and animosity, it’s so refreshing to read something that can still put a smile on your face and make you feel good when you read it.
 Thank you for the great read Gigi, hope to see more from you soon!

 The third book is a legal phrase.
 I’ve always liked those, along with a few scientific phrases of not.